Retrospective on My Komuso Practice in the Streets of America

 The Heart of Alms Begging

-As for my own experiences, I hope sharing a bit here offers value to others.
-Much of my practice was about how I reacted, or didn’t react, to life’s unfolding.
-This included everything from living creatures to the elements, from “positive” moments to “negative” ones.
+As for my own experiences, I hope sharing a little bit here offers value to others.
+A lot of it was about how I reacted or didn’t react to things, both from living creatures and the elements, from ‘positive’ moments to ‘negative’ ones.

 Embodying the Komuso

 My intention was never to present “myself.”
-Instead, I aimed to embody the very act of playing shakuhachi as a Komuso on the streets.
-My hope was that “my identity” wouldn’t, and shouldn’t, matter.
-I wanted the shakuhachi, its rich history, and its powerful imagery to take center stage.
+Instead, I aimed to embody the act of playing shakuhachi as a Komuso in the streets.
+My hope was that “my identity” wouldn’t and shouldn’t matter.
+I wanted the shakuhachi and its rich history to take center stage.

-However, when you don a Tengai and play shakuhachi in public, especially in a society that barely recognizes, let alone respects, the Komuso image, interesting things happen.
+However, when you don a Tengai and play shakuhachi in public, especially in a society that barely recognizes, let alone respects the Komuso image, interesting things happen.
 Many interactions were beautiful.
 I connected with others, the environment, this experience (no separation).
 Yet, there were also many concerning situations.
-You could say that stepping out as a Komuso in America’s streets is asking for trouble, and you’d be right.
+You could say that doing this in America is asking for trouble and you’d be right!

 Lessons from the Streets

-For instance, as a Komuso people often invaded my personal space.
-The most bold touched my fingers, clothing, and even my shakuhachi.
-Some peered up under the Tengai.
+As a Komuso people often invaded my personal space, period.
+Some touched my fingers, clothing, and even my shakuhachi.
+Others peered up under the Tengai.
 They’d talk about “me” as if I wasn’t there.
-Sometimes, I faced threats.
-I was verbally, and even physically, attacked.
-Other times, I was praised, even borderline worshipped.
+Sometimes I faced threats and was even physically attacked.
+Other times I was praised, even borderline worshipped.
 I suspect mental health issues were at play in many of these extreme encounters.

-For some of us, this all sounds far too familiar, no Komuso practice required.
-Dehumanization is a daily reality for many.
-It comes in the form of bigotry and its cousin, idealization.
-(Perhaps I wouldn’t be writing this if my identity under the Tengai hadn’t been perceived or revealed as “white male.”)
+For some of us this all sounds far too familiar, no Komuso practice required!
+Unfortunately, dehumanization is a daily reality for many people in the form of bigotry and its cousin idealization.
 With or without a Tengai, we always encounter people projecting their ideas onto us.
-In my experience, I could only hope to become a “master of my self.”
-This meant mastering how I reacted, of course, but even more so, how I didn’t react to the fight, flight, and fawn responses.
-I had to face adrenaline, anxiety, fear, euphoria, pain—the whole spectrum.
+In my experience, I could only hope to become a “master of my self”.
+This meant how I reacted, of course, but even more so how I didn’t react to the “fight, flight, and fawn response”.
+I had to face adrenaline, anxiety, fear, euphoria, pain, the whole spectrum.

 Tips for Komuso Street Practice

-I do have some tips for anyone considering playing shakuhachi in the streets.
-First, always position yourself with your back to a wall.
-Make sure nothing can fall or be dropped on you from above.
-Similarly, avoid corners of buildings or structures.
-Lastly, giving money to an irate person can defuse a situation.
-It might even save you from harm.
-Most importantly, unlike me, try not to go alone.
-Bring a friend.
+I’ve got some tips for anyone thinking about playing shakuhachi in the streets.
+First, always keep your back to a wall or something so people can’t come up behind you BUT be sure nothing can fall or be dropped on you from above.
+Similarly, avoid corners of buildings/structures.
+Lastly, giving some of your alms money to an angry or otherwise disturbed person can defuse a situation fast.
+Most importantly, unlike me, try not to go out alone!

-To wrap things up, let’s bust a few myths.
-Tengai offer no protection from rain or wind, none at all.
+To wrap things up, let’s bust a few myths!
+Tengai offer no protection from rain or wind, none at all (I even constructed mine more tightly and thoroughly woven than most).
 Depending on the design, they hardly shield you from the sun either.
-And they make for a poor disguise!
-Anyone bold enough to simply bend down and look up under the Tengai will easily see the face of the Komuso.
-It’s hilarious how so many life myths and assumptions melt away like mist when touched by the light of experience.
-The most vivid memory I hold is of a little girl.
-She gave me a flower as alms.
-Josen.
+And they make for a poor “disguise”!
+As I related earlier, anyone bold enough to simply bend down and look up under the Tengai will easily see the face of the person wearing it.
+So much for the prevailing “Komuso spy’ mythos… It’s hilarious how so many of these myths melt away like mist when touched by the light of actual experience.

 Leave a Reply